danielkza/mkshortcut/README.md

 This project allows creating Windows Shortcuts (.lnk files) with special attributes that are otherwise not easily modifiable.

+## Building `mkshortcut.exe`

+Building the solution is simple - open in Visual Studio 2012+ and build it.
+Visual Studio will generate an executable in, either `Debug` or `Release` folder, depending on the selected build configuration.

 ## Extending Windows Shortcut Properties editor

 Add the following Windows Registry entries as String type: